DadiBit/blog.dadib.it/_posts/2025-04-21-alpine-data-disk-raspberry-pi-4b.md

 # Prompt non-root user creation

-# Install Dropbear
+# Install OpenSSH - this is needed for sftp and scp support
-SSHDOPTS="-c dropbear"
+SSHDOPTS="-c openssh"

 # Use chrony
 NTPOPTS="-c chrony"